Natural aluminum free deodorant made in Canada with magnesium hydroxide

 Can aluminum in deodorant cause cancer?

-Current evidence doesn't support this.
-The National Cancer Institute and American Cancer Society both state there's no clear link between antiperspirant use and breast cancer.
+Current evidence does not support this.
+The National Cancer Institute and American Cancer Society both state there is no clear link between antiperspirant use and breast cancer.
 The 2024 meta-analysis of 7 studies found no association.

 Why is aluminum in antiperspirants but not deodorants?